-Pr., 20 credit hours of biology and 3.0 GPA, and departmental approval.
 Students conduct research under the guidance of a research advisor whom they select in the Department of Biology.
 A one hour per week research meeting is required.
 Projects include approaches to designing, conducting, analyzing, and reporting various types of scientific investigations.
-Grading criteria are defined by the research advisor
+Grading criteria are defined by the research advisor.

-699 Seminar in Biology (1)
+699. Seminar in Biology (l).
 Pr., required of all majors; open to all minors.
 Graduate standing or departmental approval.

 Lectures, discussions, literature reviews by staff, students, and guest speakers.
 Suggest enrollment at same time in BI 695.
-This course may be taught concurrently with BI 499
+This course may be taught concurrently with BI 499.